Skip to content

 Ideal Gas vs Real Gas

 Ideal Gas Definition An ideal gas is a theoretical gas that obeys the ideal gas law as the gas particles are not subject to interparticle interactions.
-The gas particles in … Read more
+The gas particles in an ideal gas are considered ideal particles as their interactions … Read more

 Homogenous vs. Heterogeneous Mixture: 8 Key Differences